 My beadwork tutorials are all available through Etsy as instant downloads.
-Just click on the images and you’ll go straight to each listing.
+Just click on the images below and you’ll go straight to each listing.

 All of my tutorials contain a full materials list, with suggestions for colour schemes, and every step is fully illustrated with a detailed diagram showing thread paths etc, as well as being written out clearly.
 The images in the Etsy listings show a sample of some of the pages within the tutorial, so you can preview the type of instructions, as well as examples of different colourways I have made, and the description includes a high level materials list.
-If you’d like to check whether you have the exact quantities in your stash before you commit to a purchase, then there are detailed lists with weights etc. here.
+If you’d like to check whether you have the exact quantities in your stash before you commit to a purchase, then there are detailed lists with sizes and weights etc. here.

 Baroque Tape Measure Surround